 The social assistance system in Moldova includes social payments and social services.
 Social services are delivered by local social assistants and are funded from local budgets.
 One of the key social assistance benefits is material aid (AS-Ajutorul Social).
 The key purpose of the material aid programme is to ensure a guaranteed minimum monthly income (GMMI) to disadvantaged families.
 Related to the energy expenses, and according to the Law on Social Assistance (No. 133 of 13.06.2008), while the AS is applied continuously and is meant to provide additional resources to the low income of the family, disadvantaged families are entitled to additional state assistance during the five cold months from November to March.
 The amount of the social payment is calculated by comparing the overall income of the family and the monthly guaranteed income per member of the family and is approved in accordance with Regulation on Modality of Establishing and Paying Social Assistance (Government Decision No. 1167 of 16.10.2008).
-Currently the monthly guaranteed income per member of the family is MDL 1 196 (about EUR 60).
-The amount of the social payment is adjusted periodically, the most recent adjustment being in 2019, and the approved monthly financial support for disadvantaged families (currently still in force) was MDL 500 /month (EUR 25).
+Currently the monthly guaranteed income per member of the family is MDL 1 363 (about EUR 67).
+The amount of the social payment is adjusted periodically, the most recent adjustment being in 2019, and the approved monthly financial support for disadvantaged families during the cold period (currently still in force) is MDL 500 /month (EUR 25).
 In addition to the national scheme there are also local measures available to provide subsidies for heating costs in Chisinau and Balti.

 Material aid (coupled with the aid provided during the heating season) thus represents a means-targeted social benefit.
-According to the World Bank (2019), targeted social assistance to poor families is the most efficient type of social assistance in Moldova for fighting poverty and inequality.
+According to the World Bank (2019), targeted social assistance to poor families is the most efficient

+13 https://moldova.un.org/en/15729-national-development-strategy-moldova-2030-approved-government type of social assistance in Moldova for fighting poverty and inequality.
 This type of intervention has also the best targeting results - up to 40% of the programme budget goes to the bottom decile and almost 80 percent goes to the bottom 40% of the distribution, while only 1% goes to the top quintile.